 Liviko holds the Vana Tallinn Baltic Sommelier Grand Prix every year in at least one of the Baltic capitals: Tallinn, Riga or Vilnius.
 The competition is organised by Liviko in collaboration with Estonian, Latvian and Lithuanian sommelier associations.

 Liviko has focused its support on socially and culturally significant areas.
-Liviko has for many years supported the Estonian National Opera, the Estonian National Symphony Orchestra, the Art Museum of Estonia and the Estonian Artists Association.
+Liviko is a long-term sponsor of the Estonian National Opera, the Estonian National Symphony Orchestra, Eesti Kontsert, Saarema Opera Days, the Art Museum of Estonia and the Estonian Artists Association.
 Liviko is also proud to have re-initiated and supported the Estonian Writers Union’s best novel competition.
-As a gold sponsor of the Estonian Yachting Union, we are helping Estonian sailors take part in the Tokyo Olympic Games.
-Liviko Cup, a tennis tournament held every summer for more than 10 years, brings together sports fans from all walks of life.
+As the gold sponsor for the Estonian Yachting Union, we helped bring Estonian sailing athletes to the Tokyo Olympic Games and support the coaching and aspirations of the best young athletes at the Tallinn Yacht Club.

 In collaboration with Estonian, Latvian and Lithuanian sommelier associations, Liviko has held the most prestigious sommelier competition in the Baltic countries, the Vana Tallinn Baltic Sommelier Grand Prix since 2006.
 The competition for the best sommelier in the Baltics was named after Liviko’s world-famous Vana Tallinn liqueur.

 Kristjan Markii, President of the Estonian Sommelier Association, “As the main sponsor of the ESA, Liviko has helped us promote wine culture, and introduce the principles of responsible alcohol consumption.”